ikeda042/CytoMatic4/README.md

 Fig.5 The coordinates of the contour in the new basis (PH Left, contour in the new basis Right).
 </p>

-I then applied least aquare method to the coordinates of the contour in the new basis.
+We then applied least aquare method to the coordinates of the contour in the new basis.

 Let the contour in the new basis